 - Payment.
 The fees for getting a new license vary, depending on the class and duration of your license.
-DDS customer service centers accept credit and debit cards, along with cash, money orders and checks.
+DDS customer service centers accept credit and debit cards, along with cash, money orders, and checks.

-3. Visit your local DDS customer service center.
 When you visit your local Department of Driver Services location, bring the documents outlined in step two, including payment for your new license.
 If you are will have to take the road test, consider making an appointment at the office to reduce your wait time.